Staticpast/ModeManager/README.md

 ## Features

-* 🔄 Seamless switching between survival and creative modes
+* 🔄 Switch between Survival and Creative modes with `/mode`
-* 🎒 Separate inventories for each gamemode
+* 🎒 Separate inventories for each mode
-* 🛡️ Prevents item transfers between gamemodes
+* 🛡️ Items can't move between modes
-* 🏗️ Creative-built blocks are protected from survival mining
+* 🏗️ Creative-built blocks are mine-protected in Survival
-* 🚫 Blocks dropping items in creative mode
+* 🚫 Creative mode drops no items on mode switch
 * 👮 Admin tools to monitor and manage player mode usage

 ## Installation